Diluted EPS

 When calculating Diluted EPS on partly paid ordinary shares, no adjustment is required to the Diluted EPS numerator since the payment, by ordinary shareholders for the remaining balance on their partly paid ordinary shares, will have no appreciable effect on income or expense.
 You will need, however, to make an adjustment to the denominator.

-To make the adjustment to the denominator, you will need to apply the treasury share method by: (1) taking the remaining balance due from partly paid ordinary shares and using it to purchase ordinary shares at the average market price; (2) calculating the adjustment to the denominator [ = (numbers of shares subscribed - number of ordinary shares purchased at the average market price) x time weighting].
+To make the adjustment to the denominator, you will need to apply the treasury share method by: (1) taking the remaining balance due from partly paid ordinary shares and using it to purchase ordinary shares at the average market price; (2) calculating the adjustment to the denominator [ = (number of shares subscribed - number of ordinary shares purchased at the average market price) x time weighting].

 Fill in the `Bonus Element*` with the difference between number of shares subscribed and the number of ordinary shares purchased at the average market price.
 If the partly paid shares were issued during the year, before you fill in the `Bonus Element*`, you will need to time apportion the issued shares by the number of months (or days if absolutely necessary) they were in issue.